snarfed/granary/README.md

   * Fix scraping profile pages.
 * Twitter:
   * Update character counting to handle Twitter change that now auto-links *all* ccTLDs.
 [Background.](https://github.com/kylewm/brevity/issues/8)
+* microformats2:
+  * `object_to_json()`: convert tags to simple strings in the `category` property, not full nested objects like `h-card`s ([#141](https://github.com/snarfed/granary/issues/141)).

 This release is intentionally small and limited in scope to contain any impact of the Ptython 3 migration.
-It *should* be a noop for existing users, and we've tested thoroughly, but I'm sure there are still bugs.
+It *should* be a noop for existing Python 2 users, and we've tested thoroughly, but I'm sure there are still bugs.
 Please file issues if you notice anything broken!

 ### 1.11 - 2018-03-09
 * Add GitHub!